emacsmirror/repo-grep/README.md

 ## Why use repo-grep?

-- Works out of the box — no extra packages required
+- Recursive search from the project root — Git, SVN, or any directory
-- Grep from the cursor with one keystroke
+- One-keystroke grep from the symbol under cursor
-- Supports multi-repo search and regex context
+- Optional regex context and file-type filters
-- Lightweight, version-control aware, and highly configurable
+- Multi-repo search from a shared parent folder
+- No setup or project configuration required

 ## Dependencies